In person or online?

 Not at all.
 They are the next best thing to live surveys.
 The value you get from remote surveys is a lot higher than not doing a survey at all.

 If you have prepared your survey well, its results will be a solid base for making decisions.
-As a rule of thumb, the less abstract and the more concrete the topic of your survey, the more suited it is for remote administration.
+As a rule of thumb, the less abstract and the more concrete the topic of your survey, the more suited it is for online administration.

 Do try to reach out to some participants before and after the survey; it'll be worth it.